WwZzz/EmbodiedFL/README.md

 pip install mujoco==2.3.2 mujoco-python-viewer

 ```
-- Remark: To run tasks from `mimicgen` (e.g., Square_D0, Threading_D0), you need to downgrade the version of `robosuite` to 1.4.1 while keeping other packages unchanged.
+- Remark: To evaluate tasks from `mimicgen` (e.g., Square_D0, Threading_D0), you need to downgrade the version of `robosuite` to 1.4.1 while keeping other packages unchanged.

 ## Characteristic
 | Task Name | Cross-Collector                         | Cross-Embodiment          | Scale  |